CUSOM is committed to selecting applicants who will be an asset to the profession of osteopathic medicine. The goals of the admissions process are to:

 The secondary application process consists of the CUSOM Secondary Application, a non-refundable processing fee, and two required letters of recommendation.
 Letters of recommendation may not be written by a relative, including relatives through marriage.

-Letters of recommendation which are included as part of a the pre-health committee packet or letters from an official evaluation collection service recognized by CUSOM (Interfolio or VirtualEvals) which are part of their official packet will be accepted without signature or letterhead as long as the letters are sent directly from the authors to the pre-med advisors.
-CUSOM will accept letters through VirtualEvals and Interfolio.
+Letters of recommendation from a the pre-health committee packet or letters from an official evaluation collection service recognized by CUSOM (Interfolio or VirtualEvals) will be accepted.
 CUSOM welcomes additional letters of support or recommendation from those who are acquainted with the student’s academic or professional ability.
+These letters may not be submitted by a relative (by blood or through marriage) .
 All letters of recommendation must be originals on professional or college/university letterhead, signed by the evaluator and sent directly to the Office of Admissions.

 Applicants who are of Permanent Residency Status must provide a copy of their Green Card for consideration for admissions.